ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ## User activities

 When the program starts, the user will be in the public timeline as a guest.
 Here the user has two choices: clicking on Login/Register or changing the page.
 Login/Register takes the user to the same page, here the user can sign in or up via Github or just with their Email.
-When changing the page, the user stays at Public Timelines.
+When changing the page, the user can click on a cheep's author and go to their private timeline or they can click on the public timeline in the navigation.

 ![Activity Diagram over the User journey for the non-authorized Webpage.](diagrams/Non-Authorized.png)